beber89/multisig-sample-solidity/ARTICLE.md

     _lock = false;
 }
 ```
 This snippet is implemented in the contract to protect the main external function call from reentrancy attack.
 Attackers perform this type of nasty attack in order to steal funds from the contract.
-Despite it might seem unnecessary to put it in this sample code since we are not tracking balances here, nonetheless it is essential to throw that whenever we have to utilize withdrawal function calls.
+Despite that it might seem unnecessary to put this in our code sample; since we are not tracking balances here, nonetheless it is essential to throw that whenever we have to utilize withdrawal function calls.

 ### How to find the signer

 The following diagram shows a quick overview for the approach adopted in this writeup:

 ```